jizhang/jizhang.github.com/source/_posts/2017-09-12-apache-beam-quick-start-with-python.md

 ## Pipeline Runner

-As metioned above, Apache Beam is just a standard that provides SDK and APIs.
-It's the pipeline runner that is reponsible to execute the workflow graph.
+As mentioned above, Apache Beam is just a standard that provides SDK and APIs.
+It's the pipeline runner that is responsible to execute the workflow graph.
 The following matrix lists all available runners and their capabilities compared to Beam Model.

 ![Beam Capability Matrix](/images/beam/matrix.png)